arkency/posts/posts/2014-07-14-code-style-matters.md

 ## Why does it matter?

-In the beginning I'll start with some examples in Ruby, that may lead to incostincency in one project.
+In the beginning I'll start with some examples in Ruby, that may lead to inconsistency in one project.
 That's not a comprehensive example but an overview to introduce this problem.

 ```